Mitigating the Procyclicality of Basel II

-Policy discussions on the recent financial crisis feature widespread calls to address the pro-cyclical effects of regulation.
-The main concern is that the new risk-sensitive bank capital regulation (Basel II) may amplify business cycle fluctuations.
-This paper compares the leading alternative procedures that have been proposed to mitigate this problem.
-We estimate a model of the probabilities of default (PDs) of Spanish firms during the period 1987–2008, and use the estimated PDs to compute the corresponding series of Basel II capital requirements per unit of loans.
+This paper compares alternative procedures to mitigate the procyclicality of the new risk-sensitive bank capital regulation (Basel II).
+We estimate a model of the probabilities of default (PDs) of Spanish firms during the period 1987-2008, and use the estimated PDs to compute the corresponding series of Basel II capital requirements per unit of loans.
 These requirements move significantly along the business cycle, ranging from 7.6% (in 2006) to 11.9% (in 1993).
-The comparison of the different procedures is based on the criterion of minimizing the root mean square deviations of each adjusted series with respect to the Hodrick–Prescott trend of the original series.
-The results show that the best procedures are either to smooth the input of the Basel II formula by using through-the-cycle PDs or to smooth the output with a multiplier based on GDP growth.
-Our discussion concludes that the latter is better in terms of simplicity, transparency, and consistency with banks’ risk pricing and risk management systems.
+The comparison of the different procedures is based on the criterion of minimizing the root mean square deviations of each smoothed series with respect to the Hodrick-Prescott trend of the original series.
+The results show that the best procedures are either to smooth the inputs of the Basel II formula by using through-the-cycle PDs or to smooth the output with a multiplier based on GDP growth.
+Our discussion concludes that the latter is better in terms of simplicity, transparency, and consistency with banks risk pricing and risk management systems.
 For the portfolio of Spanish commercial and industrial loans and a 45% loss given default (LGD), the multiplier would amount to a 6.5% surcharge for each standard deviation in GDP growth.
-The surcharge would be significantly higher with cyclically varying LGDs.
+The surcharge would be significantly higher with cyclically-varying LGDs.

 Suggested Citation: Suggested Citation